mainwp/mainwp-client-reports-extension/readme.txt

 == Changelog ==

+= 1.1 = 4-8-2016
+* Fixed: Bug with saving report header and footer templates
+* Fixed: Bug with saving report settings
+* Fixed: Bug with displaying local time for Last Run and Next Run values

 = 1.0 = 2-17-2016
 * Fixed: Bug with generating PDF file
-* Fixed: Bug widh sending report caused by empty Client field
+* Fixed: Bug with sending report caused by empty Client field
 * Fixed: Translation issue
 * Fixed: Issue with attaching PDF files
 * Added: Support for the new Add Site process